apify/apify-client-python/docs/docs.md

 * **Returns**

-  The dataset items as a file-like object
+  The dataset items as a context-managed streaming Response

 * **Return type**

-  `io.IOBase`
+  `requests.Response`

 ***